Where both of them live

 - The content is structured and technical: API references, SDK guides, configuration manuals.

-- You need code blocks with syntax highlighting labels (` ```javascript `), MDC components like callouts and steps, or deeply nested page hierarchies.
+- You need code blocks with a language label, MDC components like callouts and steps, or deeply nested page hierarchies.

-- You are fine with a separate public portal — documentation does not appear in the widget Browse tab.
+- You are fine with a separate public page — documentation does not appear in the widget's Help tab, though the tab can carry a link to it.

 Key differences at a glance